kamahen/pykythe/README.md

 * Does not process the generated facts into a form that Kythe's `http_server` can properly display, so `http_server` cannot be used to interactively validate the generated facts.
-(The documentation at kythe.io seems to be out of date on how to do post-process the facts for use by `http_server`.)
+(The documentation at kythe.io seems to be out of date on how to post-process the facts for use by `http_server`.)

 * Does not handle Python `import` statements.

+* Doesn't know anything about builtins (`typeshed/stdlib` should be processed as a kind of preamble).

 * Analysis and output is limited to `ref` and `defines/binding` facts for local and global variables.